larroy/clearskies_core/README.md

 You can use one of the `scripts/setup_environment...`  scripts to install the dependencies or as a guide to install the required dependencies manually.

-# Included dependencies:
+# Included dependencies

 * libuv (vendor/libuv)
 * gyp (tools/gyp) WARNING: watch out for interactions with the installed system gyp modules! this can produce errors as the python module search path might use the ones on the system instead of the installed one.

-# Supported compilers:
+# Supported compilers

 Development is done with **GCC 4.8** and boost 1.54, so far this is the only compiler guaranteed to be able to build the project.
 (My development machine runs Debian GNU/Linux testing (jessie))